smrealms/smr/README.md

 ## Abstract vs normal classes
 This initially started out to be used in the "standard" way for NPCs but that idea has since been discarded.
-Now all core/shared "Default" code should be here, with the normal class child implementing game type specific functionality/overrides, for instance "lib/Semi Wars/SmrAccount" which is used to make every account appear to be a "vet" account when playing semi wars.
+Now all core/shared "Default" code should be in the abstract version, with the normal class child implementing game type specific functionality/overrides, for instance "lib/Semi Wars/SmrAccount" which is used to make every account appear to be a "vet" account when playing semi wars.